greyshell/greyshell.github.io/_posts/2019-07-16-canary_bypass.md

 ![puts_manual](assets/2019-07-16-canary_bypass.assets/puts_manual.png)

-To pass the arguments to `puts()` function, we need to load the `edi` register with an address we want to leak.
+To pass the arguments to `puts()` function, we need to load the `rdi` register with an address we want to leak.

 Search a gadget for `POP RDI; RETN`